CE-Programming/asm-docs/pages/tutorials/asm/lib-creation.md

 # Dependencies

 Dependencies are other libraries that your library relies on.
-You can simply include the outputted **.asm** file from an existing library in this section, or if you only plan to use a couple or so functions of the library, you can save space by only including the header inforamtion and the jump equates.
+You can simply include the outputted `.asm` file from an existing library in this section, or if you only plan to use a couple or so functions of the library, you can save space by only including the header inforamtion and the jump equates.
 Recursive libarary dependencies are supported.
+Don't forget to use the `\.r` syntax when you make calls to dependencies!

 # Some important notes